yhuang-15/DataEngineering_G9/README.md

 ## Style guide

-Our python code is written in PEP-8 style, which is style guide for python code by Guido van Rossum.
+Our python code is written in PEP-8 style, which is the style guide for python code by Guido van Rossum.
 <br />
 https://www.python.org/dev/peps/pep-0008/